scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/use_cases.rst

 End-Of-Line configuration
 -------------------------

-EOL configuration is another intersting use case for the Scrutiny Python SDK.
+EOL configuration is another interesting use case for the Scrutiny Python SDK.
 Let's consider a product that requires a configuration step after manufacturing.

 This configuration could be writing parameters and assembly information (model, serial number, etc) in a Non-Volatile Memory or burning a fuse in the processor.
-In most application, the :abbr:`NVM (Non-Volatile Memory)` is connected to the processor, making it accessible to the firmware or a advanced JTAG.
+In most application, the :abbr:`NVM (Non-Volatile Memory)` is connected to the processor, making it accessible to the firmware or an advanced JTAG.

 In this example, we will show how we can add a hook in the firmware to let a remote user take control of a :abbr:`EEPROM (Electrically Erasable Programmable Read-Only Memory)`
 (a type of :abbr:`NVM (Non-Volatile Memory)`) through the SDK.
-We will abstract the EEPROM driver under a class that have a ``write()`` and a ``read()`` method.
+We will abstract the EEPROM driver under a class that has a ``write()`` and a ``read()`` method.

 C++ Application